nhsconnect/FHIR-CDS/pages/explore/api_post_service_definition.md

 <div markdown="span" class="alert alert-success" role="alert">
 POST [base]/ServiceDefinition/[id]/$evaluate</div>
-The EMS will provide further input parameters for the $evaluate operation, in addition to the requestID and patient parameters already populated, for example that the context is use by an NHS 111 Call Handler.
+The EMS will provide further input parameters for the $evaluate operation, in addition to the requestId and patient parameters already populated, for example that the context is use by an NHS 111 Call Handler.
 Further information about the [$evaluate operation](http://hl7.org/fhir/servicedefinition-operations.html#evaluate) is available.

 ## Response from CDSS ##